 Cloud 9 Instagram: @cloud9edinburgh

-Now I have a lot of plants but I am always on the hunt for more.
+Even though I already have a lot of plants, I’m always on the hunt for more.
 Therefore this blog post will probably be added to as I buy more and complete the transformation of my room into a jungle.
-As I mentioned earlier, Monkey Monstera and String of Hearts are next on my list but beyond that I’m undecided.
-I really fancy getting some sort of tree but I feel like there’s added pressure to keep it alive when the plant is bigger or that’s what I’ve found with my Monstera anyway.
+String of Hearts are next on my list but I’m trying to slow down the speed in which I purchase them.
+I really fancy getting some sort of tree but I feel like there’s more pressure to keep it alive the bigger the plant is.
 You’ll always find me popping into these shops whether it’s to have a browse, make a purchase or in some cases just have some coffee surrounded by all the plants that I could possibly ever want.
+Maybe I’ll see you there!

 You might also like: The Royal Botanic Gardens, Edinburgh